diogok/lilruby/README.md

 - At public the assets to be served (js, css, etc... ), with bootstrap stuff
 - At views are the mustache templates
 - At app\_test.rb, the test suite
+- At Vagrantfile the dev vms configuration
+- At bootstrap the installation script for the dev vm

 ### How it works